NeutroGe/sstats/README.md

 3. Click on (re)generate API key
 4. Copy your API key (it should be something like RGAPI-xxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) and save it somewhere.

+DO NOT SHARE YOUR API KEY ANYWHERE WITH ANYONE IT'S PRIVATE AND FOR YOUR EYES ONLY

 ### Download the app zip file and extract it on your computer

 It can be downloaded here